absrp/passing_probabilities_EQgates_strikeslip/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-Manuscript Link: * in review, stay tuned *
+Manuscript Link: * to be submitted, stay tuned *